rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

    and limitations.
 Csv-tables have the advantage to be easily editable here.

-.. first of all, we show the "raw" directive, which might comes handy to put html or latex specific commands: in this case we decrease the size of the table to avoid page horizontal overflow.
+.. first of all, we show the "raw" directive, which might comes handy to put html or latex specific commands: in this case we clear the page to start figures and tables on a new page

+.. raw:: latex

+   \clearpage

+..
+Then, we decrease the size of the table to avoid page horizontal overflow.
    Remove the directive or change '\scriptsize' if you need it.

 .. raw:: latex